maryamkarimi/WTA/src/session3/README.md

 ### Questions 1: [Cycle Detection](https://www.hackerrank.com/challenges/detect-whether-a-linked-list-contains-a-cycle/problem)

 Explanation: Used two pointers with different speeds.
 If there is not a cycle, the faster pointer will reach null and return false.
-If there is a cycle, the two pointers will eventually meet each other.
+If there is a cycle, the two pointers will eventually meet each other and the function will return true.

 Time Complexity: O(n)